BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 :guilabel:`Scale Image to New Size` allows you to resize the whole image.
 Also, importantly, this is where you can change the resolution or *upres* your image.
-So for instance, if you were initially working at 72 PPI to block in large shapes and colors, images, etc.. and now you want to really get in a do some detail work at 300 or 400 PPI this is where you would make the change.
+So for instance, if you were initially working at 72 PPI to block in large shapes and colors, images, etc...
+And now you want to really get in and do some detail work at 300 or 400 PPI this is where you would make the change.

-Like all other dialogs where a chain link appears, when the chain is linked the aspect ration is maintained.
-To unlink the chain, just click on the links and the two halves will separate.
+Like all other dialogs where a chain link appears, when the chain is linked the aspect ratio is maintained.
+To disconnect the chain, just click on the links and the two halves will separate.

 .. image:: /images/en/Scale_Image_to_New_Size.png